BenjaminPlanterose/JRC_seeker/README.md

 #### [R](https://cran.r-project.org/)

-To install R, click on the hyperlink above.
+To install R, click on the hyperlink above and follow instructions.
 To download dependency R-packages, run the following:

 Open R by running:
 ```bash